ogivuk/learning/tdd-django/README.md

     * context - a dictionary that contains the context being passed into the render function.

 django.shortcuts
-* render(HttpRequest, _templateName_, _variables_) - a function that renders the given template with the given variables (as a dictionary) and returns a HttpResponse.
+* render(HttpRequest, _templateName_, _variables_) - a function that renders the given template with the given variables (as a dictionary).
+    * returns an HttpResponse object.
 * redirect(_URL_) - a function that does a redirect.
 Particularly used after processing a POST request, when following the Post/Redirect/Get (PRG) design pattern.

 django.test